lebe-dev/pw/docs/LOCALE.md

 ## How to add a new locale

 Locale files stored in `frontend/locales`.
 Use the existing as an example.
-For example add `de.json` for German language.
+For example add `ge.json` for Georgian language.

 Update `frontend/src/routes/+layout.ts` if you'd like to override defaults.